cmutnik/Udemy_work/AI_ML_DeepLearning/Machine_Learning_Data_Science_and_Deep_Learning_with_Python/README.md

 ----
 ## K--Means Clustering
+K--means clustering is an unsupervised ML technique for distinguishing groupings from unlabeled data.
+While k-means can provide grouping, it does not provide labels.
+Once groupings are given, actual labels must be determined by inspecting the groupings and discerning characteristics that set them apart from.

 Modify instructor provided lesson, to change number of `k` data clusters.
 The code for creating data clusters, `createClusteredData()`, can be found in [`KMeans.ipynb`.](./notebooks/made/KMeans.ipynb)
 ```py
 from sklearn.cluster import KMeans